paumondragon/paumondragon/README.md

 ### Hi there 👋

+I'm a librarian who enjoys learning.
+I love geography, non-fiction literature, History and data visualization.
+I've been studying Data Analysis and here you will find the projects I've been working on.

+You can also find me on [Linked In](https://www.linkedin.com/in/paulina-mondragon/)

 <!--
 **paumondragon/paumondragon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.